 - Needs assistance but doesn't qualify for Apple Health coverage?

-You may be entitled to benefits through the Washington State Department of Veterans Affairs (WDVA).
+You may be entitled to benefits and / or claim assistance through the Washington State Department of Veterans Affairs (WDVA).

 On this page